jxnblk/plangular/README.md

 ### Troubleshooting

-Don't ask me why, but SoundCloud provides an option for users to prevent streaming to third-party apps.
-If your sound isn't play or has stopped playing check the `track.streamable` variable.
-If it's set to false, there's no way to play that sound with the API.
+SoundCloud provides an option for users to prevent streaming to third-party apps.
+If your sound isn't playing check the `track.streamable` variable.
+If it's set to false, there is no way to play that sound with the API.

 ---